evonck/doki/dokis/README.md

 # Dokis

-Dokis generate a simple index html page containing the documentation of all of your project using sagger yaml files.
+Dokis generate a simple index html page containing the documentation of all of your project using sagger yaml or json files.

 ## Prerequisite
 - [bootprint swagger](https://github.com/nknapp/bootprint-swagger)